valnoxy/GoAwayEdge/README.md

 > This application will modify the system.
 I won't be responsible for any damage you've done yourself trying to use this application.

 # 🚀Introduction
-GoAwayEdge is designed for those who, like me, aren’t fans of Microsoft Edge.
+GoAwayEdge is designed for those who, like me, aren’t fans of Microsoft Edge or Windows Copilot.
 If you find yourself constantly annoyed by Edge popping up unexpectedly, fear not!
 This clever utility redirects all Edge-related calls to your preferred browser, ensuring a seamless browsing experience.

 Here are some key points about GoAwayEdge: